BlebBleb/BlebBleb/README.md

 Hello!
 I'm Abigail I'm a junior software engineer and ♨️ enthusiast.

-😀 Pronouns:she/it
+😀 Pronouns: she/it

 🔭 I'm not working on anything at the moment but I'm free to collab.

-📫 Contact me by:abbysdeveloper@gmail.com
+📫 Contact me by: abbysdeveloper@gmail.com

 🧠 Languages I know are java,python,golang,javascript,the three c's(C/C++ C#) & typescript